This is a complete guide covering SEO for photographers.

 Whatever you do, do not ever buy backlinks to speed up your domain authority because you will get penalized by Google.

 It’s important to not get caught up in the Domain Authority number because if you are creating new blog posts and have well set up core product/service pages it will go up naturally from people linking to your pages.

 With that being said, what are some ways to actively build backlinks?

 Directories are pages that contain a listing of businesses or other web pages such as YellowPages, WhitePages, etc.

 To see a list of directories that you can get listed on right away check out this list by Local SEO Guide:

 Most directories provide NoFollow backlinks so they will not pass along “link equity” explicitly to help boost your Domain Authority score as much, but they will still pass along other benefits that I outlined above in the NoFollow backlink section.

-When it comes to building links to local business websites such as photographers or other artists, this is often the first step we tackle as SEO specialists so our businesses’ listing can get indexed on Yelp, YellowPages, Apple Maps, etc.
+When it comes to building links to local business websites such as photographers or other artists, this is often the first step we tackle as SEO specialists so our businesses’ listings can get indexed on Yelp, YellowPages, Apple Maps, etc.